konieczkow/actionable/README.md

 # Actionable

-Javascriptless declarative lib for defining common web page interactions.
-Actionable is unobtrusive jquery-based library.
+Actionable allows you to define common web page interactions without using javascript.
+Interactions are define in html via data attributes.
-It allows you to keep your javascript binding file short and avoid long list of couple-line bindings.
+Bigest adavantage of using Ationable is keeping your javascript binding file short and avoiding long list of couple-line bindings.

 ## Installation

+Actionable requires jquery to run.

 Add this line to your application's Gemfile: